 As a first step towards the inclusion of higher order electroweak corrections a recent development has been a vastly increased understanding of the photon content of the proton.
-Sets of PDFs with a photon contribution were first considered in Ref.
-[81] and then in subsequent PDF sets [82,83].
+Sets of PDFs with a photon contribution were considered in Refs.
+[93-95].
 However, due to weak data constraints, the uncertainty was extremely large.
-Subsequently, there has been a much improved understanding of the separation into elastic and inelastic contributions [84-86].
+Subsequently, there has been a much improved understanding of the separation into elastic and inelastic contributions [96-98].
 This gives much more theoretical precision, since the elastic contribution, arising from coherent emission of a photon from the proton, can be directly related to the well-known proton electric and magnetic form factors; the model dependence of the inelastic (incoherent) contribution, related to the quark PDFs, is at the level of tens of percent.
-A final development directly relating the entire photon contribution to the proton structure function [87] resulted in a determination of the photon content of the proton as precise as that of the light quarks.
-The framework has been applied within global fits to PDFs via an iterative procedure in [88] and to provide the low-scale input photon PDF in [89].
+A final and decisive development directly relating the entire photon contribution to the proton structure function [99] resulted in a determination of the photon content of the proton as precise as that of the light quarks.
+The framework has been applied within global fits to PDFs via an iterative procedure in [100] and to provide the low-scale input photon PDF in [101, 102].
+A further development is the calculation of photon-initiated collider processes directly from structure functions [103].